 But first, what’s the difference between an interior designer and an interior decorator?
 A designer plans the entire project, determining how each room will be used and then creating the functionality of the space.
 A decorator, on the other hand, is tasked with filling that space with the appropriate décor, from furniture to textiles to art.

 “In short, interior designers may decorate, but decorators do not design,” according to Lisa League a Florida-based interior designer, project manager for a luxury boutique hotel developer and founder of QPractice.com, an online study-aide for students looking to pass U.S. exams to become a licensed interior designer.

 Now that you know the difference, let’s take a look at some of the most popular interior designers in Canada.
 Our list is based on whether or not these firms or individuals received Canadian or international accolades and customer reviews.
-Here’s our list of some of the best interior designers in Canada.
+Here’s our list of the top 10 interior designers in Canada.